Liberalism in the United States

-Liberalism in the United States is a political and moral philosophy based on concepts of unalienable rights of the individual.
-The fundamental liberal ideals of freedom of speech, freedom of the press, freedom of religion, the separation of church and state, the right to due process and equality under the law are widely accepted as a common foundation of liberalism.
-It differs from liberalism worldwide because the United States has never had a resident hereditary aristocracy and avoided much of the class warfare that characterized Europe.
-According to Ian Adams: "Ideologically, all US parties are liberal and always have been.
-Essentially they espouse classical liberalism, that is a form of democratised Whig constitutionalism plus the free market.
-The point of difference comes with the influence of social liberalism" and the proper role of government.
+Liberalism in the United States is based on concepts of unalienable rights of the individual.
+The fundamental liberal ideals of consent of the governed, freedom of speech, freedom of the press, freedom of religion, the separation of church and state, the right to bear arms, the right to due process, and equality before the law are widely accepted as a common foundation of liberalism.
+It differs from liberalism worldwide because the United States has never had a resident hereditary aristocracy, and avoided much of the class warfare that characterized Europe.
+According to American philosopher Ian Adams, "all US parties are liberal and always have been", they generally promote classical liberalism, which is "a form of democratized Whig constitutionalism plus the free market", and the "point of difference comes with the influence of social liberalism" and principled disagreements about the proper role of government.